 Just click your way through and have a little fun playing around with the settings.

-My next book has a Spanish character.
-I love long Spanish names.
+My next book has a Spanish character and I love long Spanish names.
 They sound so regal.

 Here’s a few from the list generated by Scrivener: